HTTP-RPC/Kilo/README.md

 ```

 ## CSVEncoder
-The `CSVEncoder` class can be used to serialize a sequence of map values to CSV.
-The values passed to the constructor represent both the names of the columns in the output document and the map keys to which those columns correspond.
+The `CSVEncoder` class can be used to serialize a sequence of map, bean, or record values to CSV.
+The values passed to the constructor represent both the names of the columns in the output document and the keys, properties, or components to which those columns correspond.
 For example:

 ```java
 var list = listOf(